 Teresa has been the Executive Director and In-House Legal Counsel for the Legacy of Hope Foundation (LHF) for 5 years.
 The LHF is a national Indigenous-led charitable organization founded in 2000 to educate and raise awareness about the history and existing intergenerational impacts from the Residential and Day School System, Sixties Scoop, and other colonial acts of oppression in order to foster Reconciliation in Canada.

-Luanne Whitecrow, Canadian Association of Aboriginal Business
+Luanne Whitecrow, Canadian Council of Aboriginal Business

 Director of Progressive Aboriginal Relations (PAR) Program

 Luanne Whitecrow is an Ojibway from the Seine River First Nation, Ontario.
 She graduated from the Toronto School of Business with diplomas in Micro Computer Business Applications, Network and Communications.
 With over 10 years’ experience working within the Indigenous community in the Greater Toronto Area, where she worked at the Aboriginal Business Resource Centre in marketing and promotion for the Toronto Aboriginal Business Association, its annual TABA Awards, and the Small Business Certificate Program.
 She played a key role in providing networking and guided support to Aboriginal artists in multiple disciplines.
 Now in her 10th year at the Canadian Council for Aboriginal Business, she is helping to guide organizations build sustainable strategy in Indigenous Relations through the Progressive Aboriginal Relations (PAR) program.

 Kenn Richard, Native Child and Family Services of Toronto